fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Languages that are unaware of this attribute will see `M` as a method that takes in a `string`.
 That is, to be unaware of and failing to respect this attribute means that you will view incoming reference types exactly as before.

+C# 8.0 will also [distinguish between nullable and non-nullable constraints](https://github.com/dotnet/roslyn/blob/features/NullableReferenceTypes/docs/features/nullable-reference-types.md#type-parameters).
+This is accomplished with the same attribute.

 F# will be aware of and respect this attribute, treating reference types as nullable reference types if they have this attribute.
 If they do not, then those reference types will be treated as non-nullable.

 F# will also emit this attribute when it produces a nullable reference type for other languages to consume.